- Effective: 8/25/1970

 - In the event of a lack of candidates, a need for specialized skills or unique circumstances, the restriction against hiring relatives may be waived in the best interest of the District upon recommendation of a review committee comprised of the Superintendent and appropriate administrator or director, and upon approval of the Board.

 - When other qualified candidates have not applied, task assignments of short duration (generally less than sixty (60) working days) may be exempt from this policy.

 - Selection and Placement of Entry Level Personnel

 - All job applicants shall be required to complete an online employment application in its entirety.
 Failure to complete any portion of the application may disqualify the applicant from employment consideration.

-- Recruitment, screening and initial interviewing for job openings or positions shall be the responsibility of the Human Resources Department except for designated part-time positions such as sweepers, hourly classified, etc. Consideration of qualifications shall be determined by job description.
+- Recruitment, screening and initial interviewing for job openings or positions shall be the responsibility of the Human Resources Department except for designated part-time positions such as sweepers, hourly education support professionals, etc. Consideration of qualifications shall be determined by job description.